-This 60% scale replica is, built by, and on the farmland of, the late Alfred Shepperd along with the help of his friend and neighbor Doug Hill, and represents what Stonehenge would look like before weather and erosion toppled some of the original.
+This 60% scale replica is built by, and on the farmland of, the late Alfred Shepperd, along with the help of his friend and neighbor Doug Hill.
+It represents what Stonehenge might have looked like before weather and erosion toppled some of the original in Salisbury, England.
 Two years after Stonehenge II was built, a pair of Easter Island moai figures were added to the site.

 One major difference between Stonehenge and Stonehenge II is weight.
-Whereas the stones at Stonehenge weigh over 4 tons, the ones in Stonehenge II (with the exception of two stones in the center) are made of plaster applied to a wire mesh frame and are considerably lighter.
+While the stones at Stonehenge weigh over 4 tons, the ones that compose Stonehenge II (with the exception of two stones in the center) are made of plaster applied to a wire mesh frame and are considerably lighter.

 Know Before You Go